End-time Warnings to the People of God

 In the first century, “Christ” was not yet a surname - it was a title (Anointed One; Messiah in Jesus' case).
 The Nazarene understanding emphasizes authentic anointing from God, discernment of spirits, and rejection of counterfeit authority or ritualistic substitutes.

 Those who are chosen from among the called are those who obey God rather than men (Act 5:29).
-They recognize false Christs and false prophets teaching doctrine that Jesus did not teach or omitting doctrine that should be taught.
+They recognize false anointings and false prophets teaching doctrine that Jesus did not teach, or omitting doctrine that should be taught.
 There is only one true doctrine - God's doctrine:

 Joh 7:16 Jesus answered them, and said, My doctrine is not mine, but his that sent me.

-Jesus can rightly be called a divine ambassador because He was sent by the Father with a doctrine that reveals God’s will, character, and soon-coming kingdom to humanity, yet, He does so not merely as a messenger but as the God of Israel in human form (Isa 40:10; 56:1; Mal 3:1; Zec 2:10).
+Jesus can rightly be called a divine ambassador because He was sent by the Holy Father with a doctrine that reveals God’s will, character, and soon-coming kingdom to humanity.
+Yet, He does so not merely as a messenger but as the God of Israel in human form (Isa 40:10; 56:1; Mal 3:1; Zec 2:10).

-Scripture shows Jesus as the One who perfectly represents the Father - “the exact imprint of His nature” (Heb 1:1-3), making him both the sent One and the divine revelation Himself.
-As the Father sent Jesus with truth (Joh 17:3,17), Jesus now sends His believing followers (ambassadors), continuing the chain of holy representation of the truth in the world.
+Scripture shows Jesus as the One who perfectly represents the Father - “the exact imprint of His nature” (Heb 1:1-3), making him both the sent, anointed One and the divine revelation Himself.
+As the Holy Father sent Jesus with truth (Joh 17:3,17), Jesus now sends His believing followers (ambassadors), anointed by the Spirit (Isa 61:1; 11:2; 1Jn 2:20,27; Acts 2:4,17,18; 2Co 1:21,22) to continue the chain of holy representation of truth to the world.

-Followers search the Scriptures for truth, and as a result, are able to discern false Christs and false teachers (1Jn 4:1).
+Followers search the Scriptures for truth, and as a result, are able to discern false anointings and false teachings (1Jn 4:1).
 A warning from Jesus the Christ concerning seducing the elect from truth:

 Mar 13:22 For false Christs and false prophets shall rise, and shall show signs and wonders, to seduce, if it were possible, even the elect.